 My mother has been making her own homemade simple syrups for years and with the bounty produced from her guava tree — her homemade guava simple syrup was a constant in our summer cocktails last season.
 So, flavored simple syrups are the norm in our family and the key to simple syrups is to keep it simple.

 Simple syrup is nothing more than sugar and water, heated to melt the sugar and cooled to make a sweet flavoring for cocktails without adding the grit of table sugar.
 From there you can add all sorts of ingredients to make a flavored simple syrup.
-This honey-thyme simple syrup from a few years back, adds a sweet herbal note to bourbon cocktails as well as prosecco spritzers.
+This honey-thyme simple syrup from a few years back, adds a sweet herbal note to this Bourbon Apple Cider Cocktail as well as grapefruit mimosas.
 This rhubarb ginger simple syrup has a gingery kick and vibrant color that everyone will notice.

 Making Rhubarb Ginger Simple Syrup: